matrefeytontias/Empty/README.md

 - Is this a buffer or texture ID ..?
 - and many more like that.

 Empty leverages C++'s scoped enums, templating and [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) to wrap OpenGL resources and functions with type information for air-tight compile-time checks and type safety.
-It doesn't actually offer any runtime functionality outside of this, hence the name, "Empty".
+It originally didn't actually offer any runtime functionality outside of this, hence the name, "Empty".

 ## Comparison